prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 ### Bidder Info

 Let's begin with your adapter's bidder information YAML file.
-This file is required and contains your maintainer email address, your [GDPR Global Vendor List (GVL) id](https://iabeurope.eu/vendor-list-tcf-v2-0/), specifies the ad formats your adapter will accept, and allows you to opt-in to video impression tracking.
+This file is required and contains your maintainer email address, your [GDPR Global Vendor List (GVL) id](https://iabeurope.eu/vendor-list-tcf-v2-0/), specifies the ad formats your adapter will accept, and allows you to opt-out of video impression tracking.

 Create a file with the path `static/bidder-info/{bidder}.yaml` and begin with the following template: